 - keeping the online data up-to-date: the new PSC Tracker* will enable students (through a generated username and password) to assist class teachers in keeping activity records up-to-date each week.
-This will allow classes to see their progress through the Challenge on an e-Wall Chart. *The PSC Tracker User Guide give a step by step instructions to assist the School Facilitator to finalise the school's registration in the PSC Tracker and access the e-Wall Charts.
+This will allow classes to see their progress through the Challenge on an e-Wall Chart.

 So, how do we get involved?

 In the PSC Tracker, the School Facilitator can create a School Login (username and password) to allow designated Year 6 PSC Student Leaders to assist class teachers with data entry.

 Please email email@example.com to request your student badges.